How therapies may help

 memory of Sara Lee who died aged 32 after a two year battle with cancer.
 21 years on, the Trust continues to improve the lives of people with cancer

-The Sara Lee Trust, providing a service When the Trust was originally set up, in memory of Sara Lee, itís role was to support people who had a terminal diagnosis.
+Who we provide a service to When the Trust was originally set up, in memory of Sara Lee, itís role was to support people who had a terminal diagnosis.
 Over the years, medicine and treatments have advanced, and people are living much longer with life threatening illness.
-The Trust ...
+The Trust has responded to t...

 National Association of Complementary Therapists in Hospice and Palliative Care ( NACTHPC)?
 Many complementary therapy services are formed as part of the local hospice but The Sara Lee Trust is unusual as we are a completely separate Charity to the local Hospice in St Leonards-on-Sea.
 Very early...

-Therapists at the Sara Lee Trust We want you to get the most from your visits to us, to really relax and allow yourself time.
-As well as ensuring that the therapy rooms are cosy and comfortable we want you to be assured that our therapy team is made up of highly skilled, qualified and experienced p...
+Our Therapists We want you to get the most from your visits to us, to really relax and allow yourself time.
+As well as ensuring that the therapy rooms are cosy and comfortable we want you to be assured that our therapy team is made up of highly skilled, qualified and experienced practitioners. ...